 Over the years, the act of seeking compensation has gained something of a bad reputation, due mainly to disreputable companies who either pursue unjustified claims or promise unachievable and unjustified results.
 That, however, is not the way we work.
-We don't think of compensation as being a quick and easy way of cashing in.
-The only claims which we handle are those wherein an innocent party has genuinely suffered due to someone else's negligence.
+We don’t think of compensation as being a quick and easy way of cashing in.
+The only claims which our partners handle are those wherein an innocent party has genuinely suffered due to someone else’s negligence.
 In cases such as this, we feel that, having already suffered physical pain, trauma, psychological distress and huge inconvenience, seeking a fair and proportionate payment is the very least you can do.

 In simple terms, a ‘personal injury’, for which you will be entitled to pursue a claim, is one which takes place when you fall victim to physical or psychological trauma following an act of negligence or an accident for which you were in no way to blame.
 If it’s a simple accident then fair enough, these things happen.
 However, if a third party is at fault you shouldn’t be left to suffer and attempt to cope on your own.
 You may be in a position to pursue No Win No Fee compensation if you are suffering from the effects of an injury, condition or disease which was someone else’s fault.

 The potential range of accidents that might lead to a claim is huge, but among the most common are the following:

 Just as the specific circumstances of an accident can vary vastly, so can the actual effects of the personal injury sustained.
 For some, it may merely be a short term inconvenience while other people, following a more serious accident, may suffer effects which carry on impinging for the rest of their lives.